seanmonstar/seanmonstar.github.io/_posts/tumblr/2023-04-27-coe-surpise-hyper-cve.md

 - **Setup a bug report checklist.** There is a [triage guide](https://hyper.rs/contrib/issues/#triaging) for bug reports, which is a good thing.
 But that doesn’t mean everyone (me included!) always remembers all the steps.
 Checklists are famous in aviation and medicine for their effectiveness in saving lives.
 They can also help us make sure all issues are treated properly.
 - **Update the issue templates to use forms instead.** We do have an issue template in place, to try to get people to fill in more information initially.
 But it’s pretty easy to skip it.
 It’s possible using GitHub’s new forms instead of just a text template could guide people more often.

-* * *

-1.

-RustSec and the CVE database are different.
-RustSec was much more helpful, coordinating with us by waiting until the emergency panic was over, and then discussing the best way to describe the advisory.&nbsp;[↩︎](#fnref:1)
+[^1]: RustSec and the CVE database are different.
+RustSec was much more helpful, coordinating with us by waiting until the emergency panic was over, and then discussing the best way to describe the advisory.

-2.

-I updated the advisory on GitHub’s end to only indicate `h2`, not `hyper`.
+[^2]: I updated the advisory on GitHub’s end to only indicate `h2`, not `hyper`.
 I also indicated my disappointment in GitHub’s amplifying of the alarm and making the day much more stressful.
 Their reply: “We do that sometimes XD”.
 Cool.&nbsp;[↩︎](#fnref:2)

-3.

-Meanwhile, a reddit thread took off, watching the action, commenting, and mostly criticizing the actions of all involved.
+[^3]: Meanwhile, a reddit thread took off, watching the action, commenting, and mostly criticizing the actions of all involved.
 Thankfully, I didn’t read comments like “I don’t have any sympathy for the maintainers” until after the fix was completed.&nbsp;[↩︎](#fnref:3)

-4.

-“At least this made you fix it, right?”
+[^4]: “At least this made you fix it, right?”
 No. This attitude is toxic.
 Doing it this way burns out everyone around who could fix it.
 There is a reporting process for a reason.
 It helps the most amount of people.
 Please use it.&nbsp;[↩︎](#fnref:4)

-5.

-Not literally five questions, but an [exercise to try to find the root cause](https://en.wikipedia.org/wiki/Five_whys), and to note any extra things that could be fixed along the way.&nbsp;[↩︎](#fnref:5)
+[^5]: Not literally five questions, but an [exercise to try to find the root cause](https://en.wikipedia.org/wiki/Five_whys), and to note any extra things that could be fixed along the way.&nbsp;[↩︎](#fnref:5)

-6.

-Some people tried to infer bad motives, such as for clout or “another notch on a security researchers belt”.
+[^6]: Some people tried to infer bad motives, such as for clout or “another notch on a security researchers belt”.
 I see no reason to assume that with no evidence.&nbsp;[↩︎](#fnref:6)